jmundack/LoadedDice/README.md

 >> cd build
 >> ./bootstrap.sh

+NOTE: To enable debug logs - pass "-DDEBUG=ON" to boostrap script

 -- This will install the program to build/debug/bin run LoadedDice <Configuration File> to see the output